januarharianto/respR/README.md

 ## Contact, feedback and help

 `respR` has a [**Twitter account**](https://twitter.com/respR_pkg).
-Please follow for latest news and regular updates from the world of respirometry!
+Follow for latest news and regular updates from the world of respirometry!

-See [**here**](https://januarharianto.github.io/respR/articles/contact.html) for even more ways of communicating with us, providing feedback and getting touch if you are having issues.
+See [**here**](https://januarharianto.github.io/respR/articles/contact.html) for even more ways of providing feedback and getting in touch if you are having issues.

 ## Support package development

-See [**Support Us**](https://januarharianto.github.io/respR/articles/support.html) if you would like to help support the package development.
+If you would like to help support the package development or just buy us a beer in thanks go here: [**Support Us**](https://januarharianto.github.io/respR/articles/support.html)

 ## Developers